Blazor is Awesome

 Microsoft support.
 I don't get any sense that Microsoft is going to abandon Blazor, quite the opposite, it seems to be a priority for them.

 Are there any downsides to Blazor?
 Sure.
 Blazor is a different programming model.
 You will need to learn to do some things differently.
-Occasionally I get slowed down a little bit but I have yet to run into any Show Stoppers.
+Occasionally I get slowed down a little bit (see Tips and Tricks), but I have yet to run into any Show Stoppers.
 Also, the vast developer community that exists for React does not yet exist for Blazor.
 For an experienced developer this may be less of a problem but if you are new to programming there are fewer resources available.

 Bottom Line: